ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

   </tr>
   <tr>
     <td>`CONTACT`</td>
-    <td>The move makes contact with the opponent, so may trigger contact-based abilities such as Static.</td>
+    <td>The move makes contact with the opponent, so it may trigger contact-based abilities such as Static.</td>
     <td>Fire Punch, Steel Wing</td>
   </tr>
   <tr>